-GD: There is that perception, but the course is academically rigorous and requires students to develop their creativity.
+GD: There is that perception, but the course – now offered as an intercalated degree in Humanities, Philosophy and Law – is academically rigorous and requires students to develop their creativity.
 Nowadays, so much information can be accessed at the tap and swipe of a screen, us educators are obliged to think long and hard about what we can bring to the classroom that is unique and exciting for students.
 I put creativity at the heart of my lessons and students respond very well to the challenge.

 GD: Coldplay’s Paradise.
 I can’t hear it without thinking of the wonderful summer of the London Olympics.
 I was a volunteer at the Paralympics and it was such a privilege to give something back to London – a city in which I feel very lucky to live and work.
 Exhibition Road – ’nuff said.

-GD: I’m grateful for the Complete Works as I’ve really come to love Shakespeare over the last five years or so.
-My daughter is a fellow fan, so we go and see a lot of his plays.
+GD: I’m grateful for the Complete Works as I really love Shakespeare.
 It’s hard to pick out one other book, but I think it has to be my favourite novel, George Eliot’s Middlemarch.
 It can withstand numerous re-readings.

 GD: Am I allowed a digital radio so that I could listen to Radio 4?